 - Sir John Howard, later Duke of Norfolk (England, +XV): The private account books of Sir John Howard from the 1460s and 1470s survive.
 These famously contain a few references to armour mixed among the other entries, including a list of materials for a doublet of fence and the names of various armourers and armour merchants.
 There is a collection of modernized excerpts in Robert W. Reed, Jr., “Armour Purchases and Lists from the Howard Household Books,” The Journal of the Mail Research Society 1.1 (July 2003) pp. 25-38 http://www.erikds.com/pdf/tmrs-journal-1.pdf but I don’t always agree with his modernizations of the original English.

 - Anonymous, “TH’ apparell for the feld for a baron in his souvereyn compeny, or for a baneret, or a ryche bacheler.”
 (England, +XVI).
 A manuscript of the late fifteenth century lists everything that a rich gentleman or a middling gentleman should bring with them on campaign.
 It is transcribed in Sir Francis Grose, A Treatise on Ancient Armour and Weapons (London: S. Hooper, 1786), pp. 83 ff citing “a MSS [sic].
 L. 8 fol.
 85 in the Coll. of Arms” from the time of Richard III or Henry VII.
-That book is available on The Internet Archive; a medievalist based in the UK might be able to locate the original manuscript and see if more has been learned about it since Grose’s day.
+A transcription (AoD) and scan (Internet archive) are available.
 A record for similar purchases by John de Mowbray the Duke of Norfolk before the 1415 campaign in France is discussed in Capwell, Armour of the English Knight, 1400-1450, pp. 169, 67 note 12

 (A directory of sources, but focused on prices from England, is Randall Storey, Technology and Military Policy in Medieval England, c.
 1250-1350 (PhD Thesis, University of Reading, 2003) which is sometimes online and sometimes offline.
 It used to be available here and has been archived by the Wayback Machine).